 [Best: 10 Best Boots for Wide Feet]

 As tempting as it may be, don’t wear your new boots many days in a row.
-The moisture from your foot takes more than a night to evaporate fully, and giving the leather a day or two in between wears will not only give your feet a much-needed break, it will give the boots time to dry fully before you wear them again.
+The moisture from your foot takes more than a night to evaporate fully, and giving the leather a day or two in between wears will not only give your feet a much-needed rest, but will also give the boots time to dry fully before you wear them again for a few hours.

-As an added bonus, using this method throughout the lifetime of your boots will keep the foot-stink to a minimum.
-We recommend using shoe trees between wears to help draw out the moisture and so the boots retain their shape.
-I get that this might be tough if you need to break in new work boots, it’s not like you can just take a day off of work because you need to break in new pair of boots.
+As a bonus, using this method throughout the lifetime of your boots will keep the foot-stink to a minimum.
+We recommend using shoe trees between wears to help draw out the moisture so the boots retain their shape.
+I get that this might be tough if you need to break in new work boots; it’s not like you can just take a day off of work to break in a new pair of boots.

 [Learn more: 3 Reasons Your Boots Need Shoe Trees.]